brimdata/zed/docs/zed/README.md

 all of the functionality is also exposed through [an API](api.md) to a Zed service.
-Many use cases involve an application like [Brim](https://github.com/brimdata/brim) or a programming environment like Python/Pandas rather interacting with the service API in place of direct use with the `zed` command.
+Many use cases involve an application like [Brim](https://github.com/brimdata/brim) or a programming environment like Python/Pandas interacting with the service API in place of direct use with the `zed` command.

 ### 1.2 Storage Layer